Arcerite/AV-Classroom-Checker/Java-Version/README.md

 - **App doesn't open system dialogs**: Ensure you're on Windows and running the terminal with permission to execute apps.
 - **"control mmsys.cpl sounds" doesn't open**: This only works on Windows.
 Not compatible with macOS or Linux.
 - **MFA test fails**: Check network, Duo setup, and review your IP if needed for allowlisting.
+- **.class file won’t run**: Make sure Java is installed and added to your PATH.

 ---